argoproj/applicationset/docs/Generators-Matrix.md

      - list: # (...)
        git: # (...)
 ```
     - While this *will* be accepted by Kubernetes API validation, the controller will report an error on generation.
-Each generator should be specified in a separate array element, in the examples above.
+Each generator should be specified in a separate array element, as in the examples above.
 3. The Matrix generator does not currently support [`template` overrides](Template.md#generator-templates) specified on child generators, eg this `template` will not be processed:
 ```yaml
 - matrix: